header9.gif (52648 bytes)

 colliepupsmall.jpg (35500 bytes)

-There are many breeds of dog that offer a selection of behavioral and personality traits.
+There are many breeds of dog that offer a selection of behavioural and personality traits.
 However, there are certain requirements that apply to all types of dog and careful consideration of these points can help decide if a dog, or a breed, suits you best and matches your lifestyle.

 Time & Commitment